 Overview

-Stalwart’s spam classifier is a statistical learning system designed to make explicit, auditable decisions about whether a message should be treated as spam or ham.
-At its core, the classifier is a linear machine learning model trained using logistic regression.
-Linear models provide predictable behavior, fast inference, and well-understood convergence properties, which are essential for a mail system that must operate continuously and at scale.
+Stalwart's spam classifier is a statistical learning system that makes explicit, auditable decisions about whether a message should be treated as spam or ham.
+At its core, the classifier is a linear machine-learning model trained using logistic regression.
+Linear models provide predictable behaviour, fast inference, and well-understood convergence properties, all of which matter for a mail system that must operate continuously and at scale.

-Training and online updates are performed using the FTRL-Proximal (Follow-The-Regularized-Leader) optimizer.
+Training and online updates are performed using the FTRL-Proximal (Follow-The-Regularized-Leader) optimiser.
 FTRL-Proximal is particularly well suited to sparse, high-dimensional feature spaces such as those encountered in email classification.
-It combines the benefits of adaptive per-feature learning rates with L1 and L2 regularization, allowing the model to converge quickly while naturally driving uninformative features toward zero.
-This results in a compact model that adapts rapidly to new data, remains numerically stable under continuous updates, and avoids uncontrolled growth in parameter size as new features appear.
+It combines per-feature adaptive learning rates with L1 and L2 regularisation, so the model converges quickly while naturally driving uninformative features toward zero.
+This produces a compact model that adapts rapidly to new data, remains numerically stable under continuous updates, and avoids uncontrolled growth in parameter size as new features appear.

-To efficiently represent the extremely large number of potential features extracted from message content, headers, and metadata, the classifier relies on feature hashing as described in Feature Hashing for Large Scale Multitask Learning.
+To represent the very large number of potential features extracted from message content, headers, and metadata, the classifier relies on feature hashing as described in Feature Hashing for Large Scale Multitask Learning.
 Instead of maintaining an explicit dictionary of all observed features, each feature is deterministically mapped into a fixed-size parameter space.
-This approach provides constant memory usage, eliminates the need for feature bookkeeping, and allows the model to scale to millions of distinct signals with predictable resource consumption.
-While hash collisions are possible, in practice they introduce bounded noise that the learning algorithm can tolerate, especially when combined with regularization.
+This approach provides constant memory usage, eliminates feature bookkeeping, and allows the model to scale to millions of distinct signals with predictable resource consumption.
+While hash collisions are possible, in practice they introduce bounded noise that the learning algorithm tolerates well, especially when combined with regularisation.

-For large deployments, specifically those with more than 100,000 users, Stalwart employs cuckoo feature hashing as described in Cuckoo feature hashing: dynamic weight sharing for sparse analytics.
-Cuckoo feature hashing reduces collision rates while preserving the memory efficiency of traditional feature hashing.
-This allows the classifier to maintain higher accuracy and more stable learning behavior in environments where the volume and diversity of features would otherwise lead to excessive interference.
+For large deployments (more than about 100,000 users actively training the classifier), Stalwart also supports cuckoo feature hashing as described in Cuckoo feature hashing: dynamic weight sharing for sparse analytics.
+Cuckoo feature hashing reduces collision rates while preserving the memory efficiency of traditional feature hashing, helping the classifier maintain accuracy in environments where feature diversity would otherwise cause excessive interference.

 At the same time, the system respects user-specific preferences.
-Users may define their own criteria for what constitutes spam or ham, and these preferences are learned alongside global patterns.
-The result is a classifier that combines global knowledge with local adaptation, providing consistent behavior across the system while still allowing individual users to influence how their mail is classified.
+Users can define their own criteria for what constitutes spam or ham, and these preferences are learned alongside global patterns.
+The result is a classifier that combines global knowledge with local adaptation, providing consistent behaviour across the system while still letting individual users influence how their mail is classified.

 The spam classifier operates in a feature space that is extremely large, sparse, and continuously evolving.
 Message content, headers, structural properties, and metadata can easily give rise to millions of distinct features, many of which may only be observed a small number of times.
 Explicitly storing and managing a dictionary that maps each feature to a unique index would be prohibitively expensive in both memory and maintenance cost.
 To address this, Stalwart uses feature hashing as its primary feature representation technique.

 The paper shows that feature hashing preserves the essential geometry of the original feature space under reasonable assumptions.
-Collisions, where multiple features map to the same index, introduce noise rather than systematic bias.
-For linear models trained with regularization, this noise is typically well controlled and has little impact on accuracy in practice.
+Collisions (where multiple features map to the same index) introduce noise rather than systematic bias.
+For linear models trained with regularisation, this noise is typically well controlled and has little impact on accuracy in practice.
 Feature hashing also has important practical advantages: it avoids costly dictionary lookups, enables constant-time feature insertion, and works naturally with online learning algorithms such as FTRL-Proximal.
-For these reasons, standard feature hashing is the default and preferred representation in Stalwart, as it provides the best performance characteristics and simplest implementation.
+Standard feature hashing is therefore the default and preferred representation in Stalwart, because it provides the best performance characteristics and simplest implementation.

 As the scale of the system increases, however, the probability and impact of hash collisions also increase.
 This becomes particularly relevant in deployments where a very large number of users contribute individual training data.
-When users tag messages as spam or ham, the classifier effectively learns user-specific and shared patterns, increasing the diversity of active features.
 At sufficient scale, collisions between unrelated but informative features can begin to degrade classification accuracy.

 To address this, Stalwart supports cuckoo feature hashing, based on the approach described in Cuckoo feature hashing: dynamic weight sharing for sparse analytics.
 Cuckoo feature hashing extends the basic hashing trick by using multiple hash functions and a small associative structure inspired by cuckoo hashing.
 Each feature can be placed in one of several candidate locations, significantly reducing collision rates compared to single-hash schemes, while still maintaining a fixed memory footprint.
 The paper demonstrates that this approach retains the computational efficiency of feature hashing while improving accuracy in high-load regimes where collisions would otherwise dominate.

-In practice, standard feature hashing should be used whenever possible, as it is faster and simpler, and its collision behavior is well tolerated by linear models in most environments.
+In practice, standard feature hashing should be used whenever possible; it is faster, simpler, and its collision behaviour is well tolerated by linear models in most environments.
 Cuckoo feature hashing should be enabled when there is evidence of accuracy degradation attributable to hash collisions, or proactively in large-scale deployments.
 As a conservative guideline, systems with more than 100,000 users who actively train the classifier by tagging messages as spam or ham should use cuckoo feature hashing to reduce collision-induced interference and maintain stable classification performance.

 This mapping serves two purposes.
 First, it translates a continuous probability into a small, interpretable set of outcomes that can be reasoned about and configured.
 Second, it allows the classifier's influence to be combined with other, non-statistical signals using the same scoring framework.